egomobile/node-http-server/README.md

 With decorators [@Describe()](https://egomobile.github.io/node-http-server/functions/Describe.html) and [@It()](https://egomobile.github.io/node-http-server/functions/It.html), you can write automatic (unit-)tests, realized by any framework you want.

-This example shows, how to implement tests with [SuperTest](https://github.com/ladjs/supertest):
+This example shows, how to implement tests with [SuperTest](https://github.com/ladjs/supertest) (if you want to see a more detailed description of this feature, you can visit the [wiki page](https://github.com/egomobile/node-http-server/wiki/Testing)):

 ### Controller [<a href="#testing">↑</a>]